s3ansh33p/ATR-Writeups/2024/narrative/guess_the_murderer/README.md

 - Hidden Reporting

 Findings:
-- Wants to take the CEO’s place
+- Wants to take the CEO's place
 - Forged financial reports as the company went downhill

 ### Ada Lovecode